A new kind of Preventative Maintenance

 Obscon can answer all the above and much more!

-Obscon can devise an Obsolete Electrical Footprint and give your company peace of mind that you will never have an issue again with obsolete electrical, while saving your company substantial amounts of money!
+Obscon can devise an Obsolete Electrical Footprint and give your company peace of mind that you will never have an issue again with obsolete electrical, while saving your company substantial amounts of money and downtime!

 OBSCON